anima-libera/spine/README.md

 The VSCode extension uses a language server (fancy!) which is in the Spine compiler.
 The VSCode extension runs the language server by running a shell command with the name `spine`, which only works if Spine is installed "globally", see [how to install](#installing).

+## Not building the language server

+The language server part of the Spine compiler binary is optional (and enabled by default), opting out of it produces a Spine compiler that has all the features *except* being able to be a language server for the VSCode extension.

+The language server part of the code is gated behind the cargo feature `lsp` which is enabled by default.
+To build the thing without that feature, simply use the `--no-default-features` cargo option (see [here](https://doc.rust-lang.org/cargo/reference/features.html#the-default-feature) for more about this cargo option and cargo features).

+Building without the language server part makes the compiler binary significantly smaller, and improves compile time by quite a lot (both the first build and the incremental builds), it can be a good idea to build with `--no-default-features` when iterating over the code and building with high frequency or when a small build is desirable.

 ## Spine programming language tour

 ```